-- (ii) involves relinquishment of revenue in any way - Rule 29 Procedure for communication of sanctions.
+(ii) involves relinquishment of revenue in any way

+Procedure for communication of sanctions.
 All financial sanctions and orders issued by a competent authority shall be communicated to the Audit Officer and the Accounts Officer.
-The procedure to be followed for communication of financial sanctions and orders will be as under:- - All financial sanctions issued by a Department of the Central Government which relate to a matter concerning the Department proper and on the basis of which payment is to be made or authorized by the Accounts Officer, should be addressed to him. - (ii) All other sanctions should be accorded in the form of an Order, which need not be addressed to any authority, but a copy thereof should be endorsed to the Accounts Officer concerned. - (iii) In the case of non-recurring contingent and miscellaneous expenditure, the sanctioning authority may, where required, accord sanction by signing or countersigning the bill or voucher, whether before or after the money is drawn, instead of by a separate sanction. - All financial sanctions and orders (iv) issued by a Department of the Central Government with the concurrence of the Internal Finance Wing or Finance Ministry, as applicable, should be communicated to the Accounts Officer in accordance with the procedure laid down in the Delegation of Financial Powers Rules, and orders issued thereunder from time to time. - (v) All financial sanctions and orders issued by a Department with the concurrence of the Ministry of Home Affairs or Comptroller and Auditor General of India or Department of Personnel should specify that the sanction or orders are issued with the concurrence of that Department along with the number and date of relevant communication of that Department wherein the concurrence was conveyed. - (vi) All orders conveying sanctions to expenditure of a definite amount or upto a specific limit should express both in words and figures the amount of expenditure sanctioned.
+The procedure to be followed for communication of financial sanctions and orders will be as under:-

+- (i) All financial sanctions issued by a Department of the Central Government which relate to a matter concerning the Department proper and on the basis of which payment is to be made or authorized by the Accounts Officer, should be addressed to him. - (ii) All other sanctions should be accorded in the form of an Order, which need not be addressed to any authority, but a copy thereof should be endorsed to the Accounts Officer concerned. - (iii) In the case of non-recurring expenditure, the sanctioning authority may, where required, accord sanction by signing or countersigning the bill or voucher, whether before or after the money is drawn, instead of by a separate sanction. - (iv) All financial sanctions and orders issued by a Department of the Central Government with the concurrence of the Internal Finance Wing or Finance Ministry, as applicable, should be communicated to the Accounts Officer in accordance with the procedure laid down in the Delegation of Financial Powers Rules. and orders issued thereunder from time to time. - (v) All financial sanctions and orders issued by a Department with the concurrence of the Ministry of Home Affairs or Comptroller and Auditor General of India or Department of Personnel should specify that the sanction or orders are issued with the concurrence of that Department along with the number and date of relevant communication of that